Clark Kent (Smallville)

-Clark Kent is a fictional character and the main protagonist on The WB/CW television series Smallville.
+Clark Joseph Kent, born Kal-El, is a fictional character and the main protagonist on The WB/The CW television series Smallville.
 The character of Clark Kent, first created for comic books by Jerry Siegel and Joe Shuster in 1938 as the civilian persona of DC Comics' Superman, was adapted to television in 2001 by Alfred Gough and Miles Millar.
 This is the fourth time the character has been adapted to a live-action television series.
-Clark Kent has been played continually by Tom Welling, with various other actors portraying Clark as a child.
+Clark was continually portrayed by Tom Welling during the series' ten seasons, with various other actors portraying Clark as a child.
 The character has also appeared in various literature based on the Smallville series, all of which are completely independent of the television episodes.
 As of 2011, Smallville's Clark Kent has appeared in eighteen young adult novels.
+Welling reprised the role in 2019 for the Arrowverse television crossover event "Crisis on Infinite Earths".

-In the series, Clark Kent attempts to live the life of a normal human being, and struggles with keeping the secret of his alien heritage from his friends.
+In the series, Clark attempts to live the life of a normal human being, and struggles with keeping the secret of his alien heritage from his friends.
 He has an on-again, off-again relationship with childhood friend Lana Lang through the first seven seasons, the trials of which are based on his lack of honesty about his secret, which eventually gives way to the traditional relationship with Daily Planet co-worker Lois Lane.
-In contrast to previous incarnations of the character, this Clark Kent starts out best friends with Lex Luthor, whom he meets after saving the latter's life.
+In contrast to previous incarnations of the character, this Clark starts out best friends with Lex Luthor, whom he meets after saving the latter's life.
 The pair's friendship eventually deteriorates into hatred for one another.
 In Smallville, Clark's powers appear over time, as he is not aware of all of them at the start of the show; for instance, his heat vision and super breath do not develop until season two and six, respectively.

-When developing Smallville's version of Clark Kent, the producers decided to strip him down to the "bare essence" of Superman; he is also fallible, which allows the audience to see his humanity, but that he is also "... good to the core".
+When developing Smallville's version of Clark, the producers decided to strip him down to the "bare essence" of Superman; he is also fallible, which allows the audience to see his humanity, but that he is also "... good to the core".
 In the series, he has been seen by critics, and intentionally portrayed by the filmmakers, as a symbolic representation of Jesus Christ.
-Tom Welling has been nominated for multiple Teen Choice and Saturn Awards for his portrayal of Clark Kent since the show's first season.
+Welling has been nominated for multiple Teen Choice and Saturn Awards for his portrayal of Clark.